TamS129/Wiki1-EvolutionofProgrammingLanguages/Wiki1.md

 Overall, C++ continues to be a cornerstone in the programming world, adapting to new challenges and technological advances while supporting a wide array of applications and development needs.

 ## The Future of C++

+### Where C++ will be used

+It is likely that C++ will remain prominent in many applications in the future due to its ability to have low-level interaction with hardware.
+Its use in developing operating systems, embedded systems, and other low-level software that interfaces hardware will likely remain for the foreseeable future as many other competing languages do not have the ecosystem or performance capabilities.
+Another area C++ will continue to grow in is game development and virtual reality.
+Due to the high performance demands of modern video games and simulations in virtual/augmented reality, having the ability to improve performance is critical for games to run smoothly.
+Lastly, C++ will still be widely used in performance critical applications and back-end infrastructure for artificial intelligence infrastructure as a result of needing a high degree of optimization for performance.

+### Where C++ will be replaced

+Despite having such a large presence in the current developer landscape, there are some indications that C++ may start to decline in popularity in favor of other languages.
+The main applications that will likely see a major decline in C++ will be desktop, mobile, and web applications.
+Many of these types of applications do not require a high degree of optimization in order to function properly, so developers prefer to use languages with more readable and simplistic syntax like Python, Swift, or Kotlin.
+As the frameworks and libraries for these applications grow for other languages, C++ will likely become more obsolete in the future.
+For the future of applications that C++ excels at, Rust is a programming language that is growing in popularity in system programming and embedded systems.
+While it currently does not have the same size of ecosystem and amount of legacy code as C++, its improved memory safety and modern tooling makes it a serious contender to potentially overtake C++ on many different applications.